KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 ## Unsupervised Learning

+- Seperation of Good vs Failed Disk

 We wanted to analyze if clustering algorithms can result in two clusters – good hard drives and those that failed.
+This would help in identifying if a disk will fail based on it's cluster membership.

 Model tested for: ST12000NM0007